woumjai/UnrealPetzalLens/README.md

 Figure 4.
 DOF demonstrated in unreal natively.
 Image sourced from.[3]

 [![rotation_matrix][images-fig5]](https://example.com)
 Figure 5.
-The demo scene with only native unreal DOF.
+The rotation matrix used to rotate the pixels and recreate a swirl effect.

 The shader was implemented as a custom post-process material in Unreal Engine to recreate the swirling bokeh and radial blur associated with Petzval-style lenses.
 This work builds upon Unreal Engine’s existing cinematic depth of field pipeline, which models real-world optics using physically-based blur calculations, including Circle of Confusion (CoC) and diaphragm-based rendering [3].
 However, the default implementation lacks support for swirl distortion and non-uniform bokeh behavior, which this project addresses through custom UV manipulations and depth masking.